Corporate Audit Plan

 The purpose of internal auditing is to provide independent assurance and consulting services.
 This improves Niagara Region's operations and brings a disciplined approach to the evaluation of:

 - Risk management activities

 - Internal controls

 - Governance processes

-The Internal Controls and Organizational Performance division has a professional obligation to develop a comprehensive risk-based annual audit plan.
+The Internal Audit division has a professional obligation to develop a comprehensive risk-based annual audit plan.
 This is consistent with recommendations by professional associations, including the Institute of Internal Auditors and the Chartered Professional Accountants of Canada.

 - Consultation meetings with members of the Audit Committee